thedev132/thedev132/README.md

 When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

-Have you spotted a bug?
-Something missing?
-Feel free to open an [issue](https://github.com/marcizhu/readme-chess/issues) and I will try to fix it as soon as possible :D

 <details>
   <summary>Last 5 moves in this game</summary>
 <!-- BEGIN LAST MOVES -->